2024-25 Edition

 Area Courses

-Students must take four courses in their own area.
+Students must take five courses based on their area requirements.

 Human Development in Context (HDIC)